FidelElie/FiDev/apps/home/src/content/music/2018-02-08/st-paul-and-the-broken-bones-sea-of-noise.md

 date: '2018-02-08T00:00:00.000Z'
 ---

 I first heard these guys on Mahogany Sessions on Youtube performing their song All I Ever Wonder and instantly fell in love with them.
 Then proceeded to not listen to their album.
 Well I got round to it now, and It is really fucking good.
 The live instruments and Saint Paul's noteworthy vocals mesh together into amazing recordings that you hear throughout the album.
-It was a nice change from alot of the music I have been listening to this week.
+It was a nice change from a lot of the music I have been listening to this week.

 :youtube[4ZFhnzTriqU]